 Or you can even skip this step if you aren’t worried about a little browning and can cut the apple quickly so they aren’t sitting out for a long period of time.

-Yes, you can freeze apple pie filling!
-Once you’ve portioned out the filling, label the containers or bags with the contents, date, and amount.
+- Once you’ve portioned out the filling, label the containers or freezer bags with the contents, date, and amount.

-As a frame of reference, one can of apple pie filling is about 2 1/3 cups.
-An apple pie takes about two cans of apple pie filling or 4 2/3 cups.
+- As a frame of reference, one can of apple pie filling is about 2 1/3 cups.
+An apple pie takes about two cans of apple filling or 4 2/3 cups.

 Ways To Use Apple Pie Filling

-The most obvious away to use apple pie filling is to make an apple pie!
-But you can use it in so many other ways.
+The most obvious way to use this simple apple pie filling recipe is to make an apple pie!
+But you can use it in so many other ways, such as cinnamon rolls with apple pie filling.
 Try it on pancakes or waffles, use it on ice cream, or make one of the following recipes.

-Apple Cinnamon French Toast Casserole is the perfect breakfast for fall weekends, overnight guests, or holiday brunch.
-It can be prepared the night before!
+- Apple Cinnamon French Toast Casserole is the perfect breakfast for fall weekends!

 Apple Pie Filling